 "This was compatible with our notion that the swallowing reflex becomes inhibited once enough water has been drunk," Farrell said.

 Water makes up 60 percent of our body's weight and is absolutely imperative for our organs to function.
-Since we are constantly losing water through sweat, urine, and even our breath, drinking enough water is crucial.
-If you become dehydrated, you will lose energy and become nauseated, headache-y, and tired.
-Severe dehydration can even send you to the hospital so drinking an adequate amount of water is crucial to maintaining your health on a daily basis.
+Since we're constantly losing water through sweat, urine and even our breath, getting the correct amount of water is crucial.
+If you become dehydrated, you'll lose energy and become nauseated, headache-y and tired.
+Even mild dehydration can impair your cognitive performance — especially with mental tasks involving attention, executive function and motor coordination.
+Severe dehydration can even send you to the hospital, so drinking an adequate amount of water is crucial to maintaining your health on a daily basis.

-If you exercise, you are losing more water than the average person.
-Therefore, it's important to drink water before, during and after your workout — an extra 1 1/2 to 21/2 cups should be sufficient for a short workout.
-If you're doing prolonged exercise, like running in a marathon, you’ve got to drink much more than that.
+If you exercise, you're losing more water than the average person, says WebMD.
+Therefore, it's important to drink water before, during and after your workout — an extra 1 1/2 to 2 1/2 cups should be sufficient for a short workout.
+If you're doing prolonged exercise, like running in a marathon, you have to drink much more than that.

 In the summertime or if you live in a warm climate, you’ll also need to drink more water than the recommended amount.
 That's because heat can make you sweat more and lose fluids faster.

 You'll also need to drink more water than is usually recommended if you're sick with a fever, vomiting or diarrhea.
 If all you've got is a pesky cold, drinking water can also help keep your nasal passages hydrated and prevent you from getting sicker.